 Skip advert

 Advertisement - Article continues below

-The electric Puma Gen-E does a respectable job of carrying over this small SUV’s fun factor while cutting out exhaust emissions.
-You can read more about this model’s performance in our dedicated in-depth Ford Puma Gen-E review
+The electric Puma Gen-E does a respectable job of motivating the Puma while cutting out exhaust emissions.
+You can read more about this model in our dedicated in-depth Ford Puma Gen-E review

 Town driving, visibility and parking

-Many of the Puma’s controls, from the steering to the clutch, are light and precise, so it feels very easy to drive around town.
-The turning circle is excellent, and the supermini-sized dimensions make the Ford simple to place on the road and park.
+Many of the Puma’s controls, from the steering to the clutch, are light and precise, making it very easy to drive around town.
+The turning circle is excellent, and the supermini-sized dimensions make the Ford simple to place.

-The automatic gearbox is smooth at low speeds, although the three-cylinder engines do produce a noticeable amount of vibration both at idle and under acceleration.
+The automatic gearbox is smooth at low speeds, although the three-cylinder engines produce a noticeable amount of vibration both under acceleration and at idle, although you can limit the effect of the latter by utilising the standard start/stop system, which uses the electric motor from the mild-hybrid system to quickly restart the engine when required.

 Country road driving and handling

-The Puma is still by far the best-handling car in the segment.
-It’s agile, grippy and sweetly balanced, with sharp, positive steering to make even the most mundane journeys enjoyable.
+The Puma is agile, grippy and sweetly balanced, with sharp, positive steering to make even the most mundane journeys enjoyable.

+Skip advert